Ajiteshrock/python-web-scraping-tutorial/README.md

-PyCon Introduction to Web and Data Scraping Tutorial
+PyCon Introduction to Web and Data Scraping With Python(Tutorial)
 ===========================================

 A tutorial-based introduction to web scraping with Python.